TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 클라이언트에서 userMatch가 취소되었을 때 호출되는 콜백
-     *
+     * A callback that is called when userMatch is canceled from the client *
-     * @param reason 취소된 이유(TIMEOUT/CANCEL)
+     * @param reason Reason of cancel (TIMEOUT/CANCEL)
-     * @return boolean type으로 반환. true: 유저 매치메이킹 취소 성공, false: 유저 매치메이킹 취소 실패.
+     * Returns to @return boolean type. true: User matchmaking cancel successful, false: User matchmaking cancel fails.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean onMatchUserCancel(final MatchCancelReason reason) throws SuspendExecution {